-If the US can survive the January 6th attempts to seize its capitol, perhaps it will learn how to help Afghans survive Kabul being seized by similar tribes (and have some freedom now to do something about it).
+If the US can survive the January 6th attempts to seize its own capitol in DC, perhaps it will learn how to help Afghans survive Kabul being seized by similar tribes (and have some freedom to do something about it).

 Or let me put it another way, a nuclear Pakistan overrun by extremist right-wing religious militas is the kind of regional effect that the US, Russia and China aren’t going to just sit back and ignore.